christophediericx/ArduinoDriver/README.md

 ## Components ##

 ### ArduinoDriver (library)###
-An *ArduinoDriver* can be created in order to communicate with an attached Arduino (through sending *messages*).
-The available commands are fully mimicking the functions in the Arduino Language libraries itself (read / write analog and digital outputs, set pinmodes, send tone / notone ,...), so most Arduino snippets online can be directly ported to work with the ArduinoDriver instead.
+An *ArduinoDriver* can be created in order to communicate with an attached board (through sending *messages*).
+The available commands are mimicking the functions in the Arduino Language libraries itself (read / write analog and digital outputs, set pinmodes, send tone / notone ,...), so most Arduino snippets found online can be directly ported to work with the ArduinoDriver instead.

 ```csharp
     const byte pin = 8;